skills/review-pull-requests/.github/steps/3-leave-a-review.md

 1. Add a comment with your initial thoughts on the pull request.
 1. Select _comment_.
 You won't be able to _approve_ or _request changes_ to your own pull request.
 1. Click **Submit review**.
-1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+1. With the review submitted, Mona will check your progress then prepare and share the next steps.